aaronjan98/puppeteer_application_web_scraper/job_portal_questions/indeed_questions.md

 # Questions from the Employer
 // Besides the optional questions, these are multiple choice
 // text below a question that aren't followed by the double backslash will be considered as answers
+// side thought:  I could have a json file with all these questions so that the order look up is non linear, but I'm guessing some of the questions won't match verbatim and I like how this is more readable

 1. What percentage of the time are you willing to travel for work?
 // options are 0%, 25%, 50%, 75%, 100%